BNL-LeeWiscovitch/viya4-deployment/bnl.md

 created new app called "viya-eks" and enabled the sas viya orders api and saved it.

-this created a new api key, stored in bitwarden as "viya-eks-sas-api"
+this created a new api key, stored in bitwarden as "viya-eks-sas-api", stored in ansible vault as well.